Guide To Camping on BLM Land + How to Camp for Free

 Primitive camping view from inside the tent.

-Dispersed camping (primitive camping) is camping without facilities in the backcountry mostly.
+Dispersed camping is camping without facilities in the backcountry mostly.
 It can also mean camping without camping in a formal campground area.

 There is no water, electricity, trash receptacles, or bathrooms.
-With this in mind, there probably won’t even be cell phone reception (if you’re out West).
+There probably won’t even be cell phone reception (if you’re out West).

 You have to bring all your creature comforts with you, including food, water, shelter, batteries, a first aid kit, etc.